TiagoMauricio/pexa/README.md

 ## Contributing

-If you wish to contribute, please reach out:
+If you wsh to contribute:
 - Fork the project and create a PR.
 - Create an issue on this repo.
 - I have a Discord for my projects, I can add you to it.